Skip to main content

 Wyoming is a large rural state, and services can look different by county.
 The U.S. Census Wyoming QuickFacts page lists 588,753 residents in the July 1, 2025 estimate, and 19.7% of residents are age 65 or older.
 That matters because meals, rides, in-home services, and caregiver help may depend on local staffing, weather, distance, and funding.

 Use this table first.
-It will save time and keep you from calling the wrong office.
+It can save time and keep you from calling the wrong office.

 Need Best first contact What to ask Reality check